 If you’re a traveler who loves to read, you’ll be familiar with the issue of wanting to take a dozen books on your trip, yet struggling to fit more than one in your bag.

 There are many alternatives, of course, from e-readers to local bookstores.
 But what if you don’t own a Kindle, the place you’re visiting doesn’t have (m)any English-language bookshops, or you get travel sick on long journeys but still want to enjoy a good book?
 It won’t be long before you come across Audible by Amazon.

 Just before returning home on a 12-hour bus journey recently, I ran out of books.
 I figured this was the perfect moment to test out a free trial of Audible.

-Readers are divided into two groups: those committed to the audiobook experience ever since they first heard the sweet, reassuring voice of Stephen Fry reading Harry Potter, to sceptical purists who favour the physical version.
+Readers are divided into two groups: those committed to the audiobook experience ever since they first heard the sweet, reassuring voice of Stephen Fry reading Harry Potter, to skeptical purists who favor the physical version.
 I wanted to find out which group I belonged to.

 How It Works